As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 How to use the Employee Availability Form Template?

-The employees should mark the time they can come to work and/or be on-call duty with checkmarks (Google Sheets) or “X” (Excel).
+- The time they can be on-call duty with checkmarks in Google Sheets.

 Alternatively, you can print the forms and have the employees fill them out with a pen.

-Later, you can use these employee availability forms to create feasible schedules.
+Later, you can use these work timetables to create shift schedules.

 Who is the Employee Availability Form Template for?

-This scheduling form is perfect for any type of business that revolves around scheduling.
+This scheduling form is ideal for any business that relies on scheduling.

 ⬇️ Download the online, shareable Employee Availability Form Template in Google Sheets